An American Woman Is Facing Defamation Charges For Allegedly Calling German Police Officers "Nazis"

 "The U.S. traveler claims on her Twitter channel and via an Internet blog to have been robbed by the police in Frankfurt.
 She also continues to insult the Federal Police officers and the security staff as 'bully' and 'thugs in uniform,' among other things.
 These insults have also become evidence in the preliminary investigations," the press release said.

-Fair told BuzzFeed News that she has an appointment with the German consul general next Tuesday in Washington, DC and plans to get this matter resolved, saying that it could have "significant personal ramifications" if she is formally charged with defamation.
+Fair told BuzzFeed News that she has an appointment with the German consul general next Tuesday in Washington, DC, and plans to get this matter resolved, saying that it could have "significant personal ramifications" if she is formally charged with defamation.

 Ellie Hall is a reporter for BuzzFeed News and is based in Washington, DC.
 Her secure PGP fingerprint is 6055 A264 DADD AADC 347E 5986 547C C11C DD7D 176A.